Major TopicsCopyright: Caroline Rordorf

-In a first step, the Steering Committee has identified on the basis of a RWTH-wide survey ICT core subjects in which the university is particularly strong in research.
+The Steering Committee has identified ICT core subjects in which the university is particularly strong in research.
 As a result, eleven key areas of research have been formulated:

 Another focus was the development of links and overlaps with other profile areas.
 Information and Communication Technologies as one of the key technologies of the 21st century are advancing into almost all research fields of the existing profile areas.
 Innovations in the areas of algorithms, communication networks, knowledge processing, electronics and microelectronics are used in a variety of applications and decisively determine the technical progress today.
 In particular, the demand for smart technologies and systems is constantly growing and conquering ever new application areas.

 Various tools and machines are increasingly equipped with functions (sensors, actuators, and software) that allow them to gather, analyze and exchange information, in order to trigger specific actions independently or to activate other systems.
 Smart technologies offer high potential for optimizing the efficiency, effectiveness, reliability and safety in processes.
 Thus, they are forming the basis for sustainable and economic success in virtually all industries, including in particular medical devices, energy, chemical and process engineering, production engineering, as well as mobility and transport.